noahheck/di-containers/README.md

 # di-containers
-DI Containers: An Overview - first presented at Idaho-PHP Sept 2018
+DI Containers: An Overview - presented at Idaho-PHP Sept 2018